Accessing our online services with myGovID and RAM

 Once linked, you can access our online services on behalf of your business or entity and start authorising others to act on behalf of your entity.

-Authorisation administrators are able to set up authorisations for others in RAM.
+Authorisation administrators can set up authorisations for others in RAM.

-If you use Standard Business Reporting (SBR)-enabled software to interact with our online services, you'll need a machine credential.
+If you use Standard Business Reporting (SBR)-enabled software to interact with our online services, you need to create a machine credential.

 If you use cloud-based SBR-enabled software, your digital service provider will build the credential into your software.